DigimundoTesca/proyecto-cristobal/wp-content/plugins/email-subscribers/readme.txt

 *   **Widget option**

-Go to WordPress Dashboard -> Appearance -> Widgets.
+Go to Appearance -> Widgets.
 Drag and drop the Email Subscribers widget to your desired location.

 *   **Add directly in the theme**